RIVM-bioinformatics/Pacini-typing/README.md

                         Path to input file(s).
 Accepts 1 fasta file or 2 fastq files --save-intermediates  Save intermediate files of the run --log-file            Save log file of the run
+  -t Threads, --threads Threads
+                        Number of threads to use (rounded to the nearest integer) -f, --fasta-out       Write found sequences to a FASTA output file

 operations:
   For more information on a specific command, type: Pacini.py <command> -h